wasd12345/Final/README.md

 # Final
 Final Project for CS231A

-My MATLAB code:\n
+My MATLAB code:
-MAIN - main code\n
+MAIN - main code
-EdgesNCC\n
+EdgesNCC
-GetWarpMatrix\n
+GetWarpMatrix
-TestGetWarpMatrix - not actually called in MAIN, but demonstrates that Bilinear Interpolation Matrix code is working as intended\n
+TestGetWarpMatrix - not actually called in MAIN, but demonstrates that Bilinear Interpolation Matrix code is working as intended
 IRLS
 Homography2D
 RANSAC_Homography2D